Classification of Organisms

 Genus called a generic name.

-It refers to the name of species called a specific name.
+It refers to the name of a species called a specific name.

 The first letter of the generic name is written in capital letters whereas the first letter of the specific name is written in small letters.
 Ex- Rana tigrina (Frog)